MuxZeroNet/ZeroMux/README.md

 Loading a cross-origin Web Worker script is not allowed in major browsers.
 I believe this is not the correct model regarding both usability and security.
 On Stack Overflow, there are many questions about loading cross-origin Web Workers, but few of them has a definite answer.

-MDN wiki editors wrote about [inline Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), but there is a disagreement on whether a Blob URL is allowed to load a Web Worker.
+MDN wiki editors demonstrated [inline Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), but there is a disagreement on whether a Blob URL is allowed to load a Web Worker.
 Google Chrome refuses to load a Blob URL Web Worker defined in an HTTPS page.
 Due to such disagreement, ZeroMux may not work on HTTPS-enabled ZeroNet gateways.

-Firefox renders Remote XUL Error when it tries to pop up a dialog from an iframe sandbox.
-This [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1313268) will be fixed in Firefox 52.
-ZeroMux still works in Firefox, except Firefox assigns random names to files.

 Google Chrome refuses to load any Media Source URL in an iframe sandbox.
 This [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=686516) was actually [reported in 2014](https://bugs.chromium.org/p/chromium/issues/detail?id=379206), but remains unfixed for more than 2 years.
 WebTorrent is also [affected](https://github.com/feross/webtorrent/issues/783) by this bug.
 Video streaming does not work in Google Chrome unless this bug is fixed.

-Web Fonts are [required](https://www.w3.org/TR/css-fonts-3/#font-fetching-requirements) to be fetched Anonymously.
-This is a privacy-respecting design, but ZeroNet will not give you the right response if UiPassword plugin is enabled but you do not send a valid Cookie header.
-The UI may look not pretty when UiPassword plugin is enabled.
+ZeroMux sites do not work when UiPassword plugin is enabled.
+This is a ZeroNet [bug](https://github.com/HelloZeroNet/ZeroNet/issues/812).

 ## Ways to Help
 You can make ZeroMux project better by simply: